The Scottish Fire and Rescue Service (SFRS) is highlighting the risk of fire that comes with emollient product use.

-As part of the SFRS Older People Month of Action the fire and rescue service are highlighting the fact that Emollient Creams (skin care products used to treat conditions including eczema and bed sores) can create a potential fire hazard for users.
+As part of the SFRS Older People Month of Action the SFRS is highlighting the fact that emollient product use (skin care products used to treat conditions including eczema and bed sores) can create a potential fire hazard for users.

 A recent report from the National Fire Chief’s Council (NFCC) estimated that “1 in 5 children and 1 in 12 adults suffer from eczema at some point in their lives and 2-3% of the population suffer from psoriasis.”

-When creams which contain paraffin soak into fabrics such as clothing, dressings and bedding and an ignition source is introduced, a fire is likely to occur and will burn more rapidly and hotter than it would if the fabric had not been contaminated, leaving very little time to react.
+When emollient products are applied to skin, the product can become impregnated into fabrics such as clothing, dressings and bedding.
+This impregnation changes the chemical properties of the fabric and makes ignition much easier and more likely should an ignition source be introduced.
+Once ignited, a fire is likely to occur and will burn more rapidly and hotter than it would if the fabric had not been contaminated, leaving very little time to react and control the fire.

-"Since 2010 it is estimated that over 50 people in the UK have lost their lives due to fires involving emollient creams.
-The true figure may be higher as emollients are not currently identified on the national Incident Reporting System.
+"Since 2010 it is estimated that over 50 people in the UK have lost their lives due to fires involving emollient products such as creams and ointments.

 "If you use emollient creams, or know or care for someone who does - you may be a friend, relative, carer or a professional working for a care provider - I would urge you to follow our safety tips.